sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   2: 0x0A2C [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   3: 0x0A2D [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   4: 0x0A2E [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9012*]:
-    → "Don't ya be tellin' me you're too afrrraid to do as the ambassador asks!\u007F1\u0000\u0007"
+    → "Don't ya be tellin' me you're too afrrraid to do as the ambassador asks!"
   5: 0x0A35 [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x0A36 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9013*]:
-    → "Get your gear together and prrresent yourself at the Navukgo Execution Chamber!\u007F1\u0000\u0007"
+    → "Get your gear together and prrresent yourself at the Navukgo Execution Chamber!"
   7: 0x0A3D [0x23] WAIT_FOR_DIALOG_INTERACTION
   8: 0x0A3E [0x21] END_EVENT
   9: 0x0A3F [0x00] END_REQSTACK()